Under 2 hours

 Your dishwasher does a lot of dirty work for you, so occasionally you need to do something nice for it.
 Learn how to clean a dishwasher to keep it running efficiently, prevent bad odors and ensure your dishes come out shiny and clean.
 If your dishwasher isn't washing dishes properly, try cleaning the dishwasher itself before calling for repairs.
-Cleaning your dishwasher at least once a month is recommended.
-You may want to wear rubber gloves while cleaning the dishwasher to protect your hands.
+You may want to wear rubber gloves while you do this to protect your hands.

 One of the easiest ways to clean a dishwasher is by starting with the removable parts.
-Take out the utensil holder and dishwasher racks and rinse or wipe them to remove bits of food.
+Take out the utensil holder and dishwasher racks.
+Rinse or wipe them to remove bits of food.

-If foods are caked-on, fill your sink half full of warm water and add two cups of white vinegar.
+If foods are caked-on, fill your sink half-full with warm water and add 2 cups of white vinegar.
 Vinegar is natural and safe to use in your dishwasher and works as a DIY dishwasher cleaner.
 Place the parts in the sink and let them soak for 20 minutes.
 Then rinse them and put them back in place.

 Grime can accumulate inside a dishwasher until your dishes no longer get properly clean.
-Built-up grime can also cause unpleasant odors.
+As mentioned before, built-up grime can also cause unpleasant odors.

-Deep clean the dishwasher with vinegar to eliminate the grime and odors.
-First, empty the dishwasher.
-Then put a cup of white vinegar in a dishwasher-safe bowl and place it on the top rack of the dishwasher.
+To begin, you can clean a dishwasher with vinegar to eliminate the grime and odors.
+Here’s how: First, empty the dishwasher.
+Then put 1 cup of white vinegar in a dishwasher-safe bowl and place it on the top rack of the dishwasher.
 Run the hottest cycle on the dishwasher.
 Skip the drying cycle and open the dishwasher door to let it air-dry.

-You can also use bleach to deep clean the interior of a dishwasher and remove tough stains, mold and mildew if the dishwasher is not stainless steel and does not contain stainless steel.
-Pour a cup of bleach into a dishwasher-safe, bleach-safe bowl and place it on the top rack of your dishwasher.
+Additionally, cleaning a dishwasher with bleach can deep clean its interior and remove tough stains, mold and mildew, but only if your dishwasher is not stainless steel and does not contain stainless steel.
+Pour 1 cup of bleach into a dishwasher-safe, bleach-safe bowl and place it on the top rack of your dishwasher.
 Then run a full cycle, but skip the drying cycle.

-Remember: Do not use bleach in a stainless steel dishwasher or a dishwasher that contains stainless steel, as bleach will damage it.
+Tip: Do not use bleach in a stainless steel dishwasher or a dishwasher that contains stainless steel parts, as bleach will damage it.
 Also, do not use bleach at the same time you clean with baking soda or vinegar.

-Clean the inside of the dishwasher door and gently wipe around the rubber gasket with an old, soft toothbrush and a solution of 3 cups of hot water mixed with a 1/2 cup of vinegar.
+Clean the inside of the dishwasher door.
+Gently wipe around the rubber gasket with an old, soft toothbrush and a solution of 3 cups of hot water mixed with a 1/2 cup of vinegar.
 Some manufacturers will tell you to clean only with warm water, so follow the instructions for your dishwasher.

 If the gasket still looks dirty or shows signs of mold or mildew, read the manufacturer’s directions to see if you can use an all-purpose cleaner or other product to clean the gasket without harming it.

 While many newer dishwashers come with self-cleaning filters, if your model has a manual filter, remove it and clean it once a month or as often as needed.
-Your owner's manual will have more information on how to clean the dishwasher filter, but in general, remove and rinse the filter using these steps.
+Your owner's manual will have more information on how to clean a dishwasher filter, but in general, remove and rinse the filter using these steps: